hackoregon/data-science-pet-containers/win10pro-wsl-ubuntu-tools/README.md

 2.  `cd data-science-pet-containers/win10pro-wsl-ubuntu-tools`.
 3.  `sudo ~/docker-relay`.
 Enter your password if necessary.
 The relay process is now running.
 4. Open another Ubuntu terminal.
 5.  `cd data-science-pet-containers/containers`.
 The standard Docker commands should now work.
-One caution: make sure you are using `docker-compose.exe`, not the bare `docker-compose`.
+One caution: make sure you are using `/usr/local/bin/docker-compose`, not the Windows executable `docker-compose.exe`.

 References
 ----------